 Sweating is one of the ways your body gets rid of waste.

-Though there is controversy over detoxification through sweat, heavy metals have been found in both urine and sweat, concluding that sweating may actually help you detoxify from heavy metals.
+Though there is controversy over detoxification through sweat, heavy metals have been found in urine and sweat, concluding that sweating may help you detoxify from heavy metals.

-Sweating may also help you get rid of harmful chemicals like BPA, according to researchers.
+According to researchers, sweat may also help you get rid of harmful chemicals like BPA.
 BPA is an industrious chemical present in different products, including plastics such as food containers, bottles, and canned foods.
 It’s an endocrine disruptor and has been shown to affect the brain, prostate, child development, cause infertility in both men and women, and increase the risk for obesity, type 2 diabetes, and heart disease.

 Sweating also helps eliminate excess toxins from your fat cells and eliminate excess salts that might otherwise cause kidney stones.